JetBrains/intellij-sdk-docs/topics/basics/getting_started/plugin_compatibility.md

 For [DevKit-based](using_dev_kit.md) projects, create an SDK pointing to an installation of the intended target IntelliJ Platform-based product, e.g., PhpStorm, rather than IntelliJ IDEA.
 Use the same development version of the IntelliJ platform as the targeted product.

-Based on the tables above, the [JetBrains Plugins Repository](https://plugins.jetbrains.com/) automatically detects the JetBrains products with which a plugin is compatible, and makes the compatibility information available to plugin authors.
+Based on the tables above, the [JetBrains Marketplace](https://plugins.jetbrains.com/) automatically detects the JetBrains products with which a plugin is compatible, and makes the compatibility information available to plugin authors.
-The compatibility information determines if plugins are available at the plugin repository to users of a particular JetBrains product.
+The compatibility information determines if plugins are available for users of a particular JetBrains product.

 ## Platform API Version Compatibility
 The API of IntelliJ Platform and bundled plugins may change between releases.